TiagoVeri/comic-books-manager/README.md

 **Comics class can:**

-1.Find All Comics registered in Marvel API
+1. Find All Comics registered in Marvel API
-2.Add a new Comic book using only a Marvel API comicID as parameter 3.Find Comic registered in our system by ID
+2. Add a new Comic book using only a Marvel API comicID as parameter
+3. Find Comic registered in our system by ID